-Therapeutic Foster Home: Adult licensed by ADHS/OBHL.
-An agency that provides behavioral health services and ancillary services to at least one and no more than three adults as defined in 9 A.A.C.
-20, Articles 1 and 15.
+Behavioral Health Therapeutic Home: Adult - licensed by ADHS/OBHL.
+A behavioral health service agency that is the licensee's residence where behavioral health adult therapeutic home care services are provided to at least one, but no more than three individuals as defined in 9 A.A.C.
+20, Articles 1 and 15, who reside at the residence, have been diagnosed with behavioral health issues, and are provided with food and are integrated into the licensee's family.

 Child - licensed by DES as a professional foster care home as defined in 6 A.A.C.
 5, Article 5850 for one or two children.
-A Foster Care Home may be larger to accommodate sibling groups.
+A Foster Care Home may be larger to accommodate sibling groups."